ConfederacyOfGaia/Gaia/feats.md

 ## Blademaster

-You master the shortsword, longsword, scimitar, rapier and greatsword.
+You master the shortsword, longsword, scimitar, rapier, and greatsword.
 You gain the following benefits when using any of them:

 * You gain a +1 bonus to damage rolls you make with the weapon.
 * On your turn, you can use your reaction to assume a parrying stance, provided you have the weapon in hand.
 Doing so grants you a +1 bonus to your AC until the start of your next turn or until you're not holding the weapon.